pegi3s/dockerfiles/utilities/MANUAL.md

 - `-v /var/run/docker.sock:/var/run/docker.sock`: mounts the `docker.sock` to give access to the host's docker.

-You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities fasta_rename_headers_with_taxonomy_info /data/input.fasta "family,order,class" nuccore /data/output.fasta -aa`
+You should adapt and run the following command: `docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v /your/data/dir:/data pegi3s/utilities fasta_rename_headers_with_taxonomy_info /data/input.fasta "family,order,class" nuccore /data/output.fasta -aa`

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input file you want to process.